Textualize/textual/docs/guide/workers.md

 The call to `run_worker` also sets `exclusive=True` which solves an additional problem with concurrent network requests: when pulling data from the network, there is no guarantee that you will receive the responses in the same order as the requests.
 For instance, if you start typing "Paris", you may get the response for "Pari" *after* the response for "Paris", which could show the wrong weather information.
-The `exclusive` flag tells textual to cancel all previous workers before starting the new one.
+The `exclusive` flag tells Textual to cancel all previous workers before starting the new one.

 ### Work decorator